PubInv/freespireco/README.md

 engineers, but even more importantly allow collaboration between medical researchers and clinicians.
 By emphasizing free and open non-proprietary standards, we foster international collaboration and collaboration between projects.
-Public Invention has already created two such standards, which are lightly in use and embodied in working
+[Public Invention](https://www.pubinv.org/) has already created two such standards, which are lightly in use and embodied in working
-code: The Public Invention Respiration Data Standard (PIRDS) and the Public Invention Respiration Control Standard (PIRCS).
-PIRDS allows recording and logging of the graphs of pressure and flow used by clinicians displayed on working ventilators.
+code: The Public Invention Respiration Data Standard ([PIRDS](https://github.com/PubInv/PIRDS-pubinv-respiration-data-standard)) and the
+Public Invention Respiration Control Standard ([PIRCS](https://github.com/PubInv/PIRCS-pubinv-respiration-control-standard)).
+PIRDS allows recording and logging via the [PIRDS-logger](https://github.com/PubInv/PIRDS-logger) of the graphs of pressure and flow used by clinicians displayed (perhaps via [VentDisplay](https://github.com/PubInv/vent-display)) on working ventilators.
 PIRCS standardizes the control settings for these ventilators.

 The standards have version numbers and no doubt will evolve through augmentation over time.
-Although unglamorous, the disciplined maintenance of these standards is one of the most important things that Public Invention has done and will do for the Freespireco project.
+Although unglamorous, the disciplined maintenance of these standards is one of the most important things that [Public Invention](https://www.pubinv.org/) has done and will do for the Freespireco project.

 ## Oxygen Concentrators